erictsai6/karma-jspm-1/README.md

 ##Installation

-Available in npm: `npm install karma-jspm --save-dev`
+Available in npm: `npm install @uiuxengineering/karma-jspm --save-dev`

 **This plugin assumes you are using jspm in your project.** You will need to have a `config.js` in the root of your project (though this